cqbent/mwraadvisory/wp-content/plugins/wp-responsive-recent-post-slider/readme.txt

 8. Gutenberg Block Support

 == Changelog ==

+= 2.6 (25, Jan 2021) =
+* [+] New - Added native shortcode support for Elementor, SiteOrigin and Beaver builder.
+* [+] New - Added Divi page builder native support.
+* [+] New - Added Fusion Page Builder (Avada) native support.
+* [*] Tweak - Code optimization and performance improvements.

+= 2.5.1 (27, Oct 2020) =
+* [*] Minor  Update - Fixed conflict from tgmpa (theme pluign recommends - if your theme using tgmpa library) where it was showing message inside "How It Works - Display and shortcode"

+= 2.5 (21, Oct 2020) =
+* [+] New - Click to copy the shortcode from the getting started page.
+* [*] Update - Regular plugin maintenance.
+Updated readme file.
+* [*] Added - Added our other Popular Plugins under Recent Post Slider --> Install Popular Plugins From WPOS.
+This will help you to save your time during creating a website.

 = 2.4 (14, Aug 2020) =
 * [*] jQuery( document ).ready(function($) is replaced with function( $ ) to solve the issue with 3rd party plugin and theme js error.